Nestuna/learn.graphql/README.md

 - [ ] Delete a comment by It's ID

 ### Models:
+Please don't copy past this models, they are just here as an example.
 ```
 model User
   id: int ( or string if you use UUID )